Scenes and nodes¶

 This will open the Create Node dialog, showing the long list of nodes that can be created:

-From there, select the “Label” node first.
-Searching for it is probably the quickest way:
+From there, select the "Label" node first.
+Searching for it is probably the fastest way:

 And finally, create the Label!
 A lot happens when Create is pressed: